ghsnavely/ansible-aci-lab/readme.md

 ### ciscoACI

-Ansible playbook examples for Cisco ACI (tested on 3.2 EFT)
+Ansible playbook examples for Cisco ACI (tested on 3.2.1m)

 ### ciscoACI_IOS

-Ansible playbook examples for Cisco ACI (tested on 3.2 EFT) and runs against an IOS device for validation,(tested on IOS-XE 3.9.00.E)
+Ansible playbook examples for Cisco ACI (tested on 3.2.1m) and runs against an IOS device for validation,(tested on IOS-XE 3.9.00.E)

 ### ciscoACIvmm

-Ansible playbook examples for Cisco ACI with a vmware dvs (6.5) (tested on 3.2 EFT)
+Ansible playbook examples for Cisco ACI with a vmware dvs (6.5) (tested on 3.2.1m)

 ### ciscoACIvmmTesting

-Ansible playbook examples for Cisco ACI with a vmware dvs (6.5) (tested on 3.2 EFT) that has multiple different test plans
+Ansible playbook examples for Cisco ACI with a vmware dvs (6.5) (tested on 3.2.1m) that has multiple different test plans

     - vmm_test_10.yml creates 10 EPGs in 2 tenants (unique IP for each EPG/BD)
     - vmm_test_100.yml creates 100 EPGs in 4 tenants (unique IP for each EPG/BD)